Greening the Pipeline

-The Greening the Pipeline initiative aims to transform the heritage-listed Main Outfall Sewer reserve into a vibrant parkland, where growing communities in Melbourne’s west can meet, play and relax.
+Greening the Pipeline is an ambitious project to transform the Main Outfall Sewer reserve (along Federation Trail) into a parkland for communities in Melbourne’s west.

 Aerial view of Pilot Park, showing play equipment, grassy areas and a trail running alongside